May 2. Ken’s Walk – Wardsville

 Read more

-June 4, 5, 7, 8 New Play by Len Cuthbert
+June 4, 5, 7, 8 Play by Len Cuthbert

-June 4, 5, 7, 8 New Play by Len Cuthbert
+June 4, 5, 7, 8 Play by Len Cuthbert

 BLUE SIDE UP, a play by Len Cuthbert

-A new play for all those who love flying….
+This is a play for all those who love flying….
 For those who love looking down at the earth from a few meters or thousands of metres above the earth’s surface.
 Let’s meet the four characters.
 There are six performances to choose from.

-Written and produced by ONSTAGELIVE.ca
+Written and produced by Len Cuthbert, ONSTAGELIVE.ca

 Dates: Wed.
 Jun 4 @ 7 pm at the Keystone Complex, Shedden, ON